 - You continue to serve in the Select Reserve

 You may qualify for a VA mortgage if you are a surviving spouse of an eligible member of the Armed Forces and you meet at least one of the following criteria:

 - Your spouse is a prisoner of war

 - Your spouse passed away while in service or from a service-related disability

 - Your spouse was totally disabled and passed away

-- In order for a surviving spouse to qualify for a VA loan, you must not have remarried before December 16, 2003, or on or after your 57th birthday.
+- You must not have remarried before December 16, 2003, or on or after your 57th birthday.

 How do I get my VA Certificate of Eligibility?

 The VA is not a mortgage lender per se.
 Instead, private lenders manage the loan application process and originate the loan, and the VA guarantees a portion of it.
 For the lender to issue a VA-backed loan, you must prove that you meet the eligibility requirements.
 The VA Certificate of Eligibility (COE) serves as that proof.